xTwo56/coinswap/README.md

 ### **Tor Installation**

 Tor is required to run CoinSwap.
-If you don't have Tor pre-installed, please follow the instructions in **TOR.md**.
+If you don't have Tor pre-installed, please follow the instructions in the [Tor guide](./docs/app%20demos/tor.md).

 The project also requires working `rust` and `cargo` installation to compile.
 Precompile binaries will be available soon.
 Cargo can be installed from [here](https://www.rust-lang.org/learn/get-started).

+### Bitcoind Setup

+The apps also requires a fully synced, non-prunded `bitcoind` node with RPC access on Testnet4 with `-txindex` enabled.
+Follow the [guide here](./docs/app%20demos/bitcoind.md) for setup instructions.

 ### Build and Run the Apps
 ```console